Wearing fishing gloves isn’t something that all anglers do but it is a practice that everyone should get into.

 - Machine washable

 - UNISEX FINGER LESS UV KAYAK GLOVES TESTED and VERIFIED by global scientific testing company, SGS GROUP, as UPF and SPF 50+ UV skin sunscreen.
 Protection is WOVEN INTO THE FABRIC and NOT ADDED with artificial spray-on chemicals.
 UV protection factor DOES NOT WASH OFF OR WEAR OFF when glove is wet.
-(Fitting guide image provided in images.)
+(Available in XSmall to XLarge.
+Fitting guide image provided in images.)

 - BLOCKS SUNBURN DAMAGE and helps protect hands from, sunspots and skin toughening and aging, REDUCING THE CHANCES OF PRECANCEROUS skin lesions and melanomas.
 Palms of faux leather and an additional layer for extra robustness AND they are light gloves outdoor accessories.
-The sun protection gloves stop blisters, calluses and protects while rafting, canoeing, biking, running, shooting, hiking, cycling, paddling, hunting, kiteboarding and outdoor sporting activities, particularly watersports.
+The paddle gloves stop blisters, calluses and protects while rafting, canoeing, biking, running, shooting, golfing, cycling, hunting, kiteboarding and outdoor sporting activities, particularly watersports.

-- MACHINE WASHABLE so after strenuous activity like cycle rides, rowing, fly fishing, playing tennis, golf, throw them in the wash.
-Pair glvoes with other verified spf clothing for women and men like sunhats and sun sleeves for total block.
-The lightweight thin fabric will always retain its sun protectiveness making it 100% suitable as sun protection clothing for fishermen, anglers, sailors, hunters, kayakers, hikers, runners, outdoor athletes and people with possible skin cancer issues.
+- MACHINE WASHABLE so after strenuous activity like cycle rides, rowing, fly fishing, fish handling, playing tennis, golf, throw them in the wash.
+Pair gloves with other verified upf clothing for women and men like sunhats and sun sleeves for total block.
+The lightweight thin fabric will always retain its sun protectiveness making it 100% suitable as sun protection clothing outdoor athletes and people with possible skin cancer issues.

-- LIGHTWEIGHT, PROTECTIVE, COMFORTABLE unisex no finger gloves for a wide range of outdoor sports uses like kayaking, sailing, golfing, driving, boating, jet ski, water skiing, wakeboarding, tennis, lawnmowing.
+- LIGHTWEIGHT, PROTECTIVE, COMFORTABLE unisex no finger gloves for a wide range of outdoor sports uses like deep sea fishing, boating, jet ski, windsurf, water skiing, wakeboarding, tennis.
 With the stretchy light thin material of the cut off gloves, they can be used in the gym for a general fitness workout and be an important part of your outdoor running gear.

 Trying to hold a thrashing fish in your hands is not only difficult, it is also dangerous.